 B) Basic dental services.

-Basic services are typically those types of dental treatments and procedures that are relatively straightforward in nature and don’t involve a significant laboratory expense for the dentist.
+In general, basic services are typically those types of treatments and procedures that are relatively straightforward in nature and don’t involve a significant laboratory expense for the dentist.

 List of Basic dental services.